JacobWPeterson/PostgresOnEC2/README.md

 # PostgresOnEC2

 The purpose of this repo is to offer a solution for running Postgres on a free AWS EC2 instance rather than with RDS.
 This is not intended for production level implementations, but rather personal development where you need a working but free cloud database.
+If you have already launched an EC2 instance and set its security group for Postgres, then skip to <a href="https://github.com/JacobWPeterson/PostgresOnEC2/blob/main/Setup.sh">Setup.sh</a>

 ## Initial Setup